yensk/bloodtrail/README.md

 ## Features

 * Export lists of entities to be used in other tools:
   * Want to nmap scan all computers that have a path to domain admin?
-Bloodtrail quickly gets you a list of targets that can be fed to nmap (or *nettrail*).
+Bloodtrail quickly gets you a list of targets that can be fed to nmap (or [nettrail](https://github.com/yensk/nettrail)).
   * Want to get a list of users that are logged on to a particular juicy machine to password-spray them?
-Bloodtrail gives you a list that you can feed to *crackmapexec*.
+Bloodtrail gives you a list that you can feed to tools like *crackmapexec*.
   * Want to get a list of potentially outdated systems that you can focus your enumeration on?
 Bloodtrail has a predefined query for that.
   * ...
 * Get information that is cumbersome to extract in Bloodhound itself: